wanjeans33/Physik-Model-simulation/README.md

-# Physik-Model-simulation
+# Physics-Model-Simulation
-This is a summeration for my experience in Computer Simulation
+This is a summary of my experience with physical model simulations.